 Check out other payment processors that differ from Stripe if your goal is fast setup and simple integrations to expand your payment channels.
 Examples include:

-- Ease of use from out-of-the-box payment processing solutions instead of code-based set up and customizations
+- Ease of use from out-of-the-box payment processing solutions instead of code-based setup and customizations

-- Proprietary POS software pre-built into the stand alone payment terminal instead of custom integration or as a mobile app instead of third party Stripe apps
+- Proprietary POS software pre-built into the standalone payment terminal instead of custom integration or as a mobile app instead of third-party Stripe apps

-- Provider transaction fee discounts instead of just the standard card network interchange discount for qualified nonprofits.
+- Provider transaction fee discounts instead of just the standard card network interchange discount for qualified nonprofits

 - Ready integration with surcharging programs/platforms

 Once you have narrowed down your available options, you can begin looking into the costs.
-Start by comparing the estimated monthly fees for each Stripe competitor, then evaluate the overall value-for-money of each provider.
+Start by comparing the estimated monthly fees for each Stripe competitor, then evaluate the overall value for money of each provider.
 If you are going to have to pay for services that you don’t need, then it’s best to look at other options.